After-Shock/Cloudbox-wiki/Configuring-Settings.md

   - `ip`: Server IP that Plex_Autoscan will listen on.
 Default is `0.0.0.0`.

-    - Note: Should not be changed because containers can not communicate with host via 127.0.0.1.
+    - Note: 0.0.0.0 is used because containers can not communicate with local host via 127.0.0.1.

+    - Note 2: If you have a separate Plex and Feeder setup, this will be Server IP where Plex is installed.

 - `rclone`: